Vietnam.vn - Nền tảng quảng bá Việt Nam

 This agreement is the only remaining political and trade agreement between Moscow and Kiev at the moment.

-Russia ready to extend agreement
+Russia ready to extend the agreement

 Brussels said the 27-member bloc's countries most dependent on Russian gas via Ukraine - such as Austria, Slovakia, Hungary and Italy - could increase imports of liquefied natural gas (LNG) or source gas via other pipelines into the EU.

-Russian state news agencies quoted Deputy Prime Minister Alexander Novak as saying: "Transit through their territory depends on Ukraine and this country has its own regulations.
+Russian state news agencies quoted Deputy Prime Minister Alexander Novak as saying: "Transit through its territory depends on Ukraine and this country has its own regulations.
 Russia is ready to supply gas through this transit station."

 Azerbaijan increased gas exports to Europe by 56% in the first year of Russia's special military operation and aims to double it by 2027.